phoenixframework/phoenix/B_adding_pages.md

 </div>
 ```

 Our messenger appears as `@messenger`.
 In this case, this is not a module attribute.
-It is special bit of metaprogrammed syntax which stands in for `Dict.get(assigns, :messenger)`.
+It is special bit of metaprogrammed syntax which stands in for `Map.get(assigns, :messenger)`.
 The result is much nicer on the eyes and much easier to work with in a template.

 We're done.
 If you point your browser here: [http://localhost:4000/hello/Frank](http://localhost:4000/hello/Frank), you should see a page that looks like this: